Goals and Objectives

 Learning Activity: Professionalism should imbue all aspects of your performance and cannot really be taught in isolation.
 However, reflection is a way to help maintain professional behavior.
 Each student will participate in a small group discussion of reflective writings.
 Peer evaluations are another way to get feedback on how you are perceived as a professional.
 There is an optional peer evaluation tool you may use and these should be submitted to Ms. Pipkins

 Evaluation: Formative and summative feedback will be obtained from the ward team using a structured evaluation instrument.
-Brief summaries of the formative feedback sessions should be entered in Canvas.
-A copy of the actual feedback form does not need to be uploaded.
+Brief summaries of the formative feedback sessions should be submitted at the end of the clerkship.
+A copy of the actual feedback form does not need to be submitted.

-Goal 2: Patient Care (~30%*)- Evaluate and manage patients hospitalized with acute illness.
+Goal 2: Patient Care- Evaluate and manage patients hospitalized with acute illness.